SUKstudent/Virtual_Prompt_War_Challenge_2_H2S/README.md

 ## 📝 Note

-This project is a lightweight prototype built for the InstructionCombat (HackSkill Program), showcasing structured reasoning, user-friendly interaction design, and accessibility-focused communication.
+This project is a lightweight prototype built for the PromptWars(Hack2Skill Program), showcasing structured reasoning, user-friendly interaction design, and accessibility-focused communication.

 ----

 ## 🚀 Acknowledgment

-Developed as part of the PromptWars (Hack2Skill Program)
+Developed as part of the PromptWars(Hack2Skill Program)